 - Add into the pan additional butter, mustard and Worcestershire.
 Stir with a spatula or whisk until combines and bubbly and add chops back in for a few minutes to finish cooking.
 Remember the temperature of meat continues to rise after you pull it from an oven or pan.
 Be careful to not overcook.

 I hope you enjoy this easy pork chop recipe.
-It is rich since you do use butter, however it is a low-carb and Keto friendly pork recipe.
+It is rich flavor since you are using butter, however it is a low-carb and Keto friendly pork recipe.

 - Use boneless chops (cook time will depend on thickness of chops)